launchflow/launchflow/docs/src/app/docs/get-started/django/page.md

 ---
-title: FastAPI with LaunchFlow
+title: Django with LaunchFlow
 nextjs:
   metadata:
-    title: FastAPI with LaunchFlow
+    title: Django with LaunchFlow
-    description: Deploy FastAPI to AWS / GCP with LAunchflow
+    description: Deploy Django to AWS / GCP with LaunchFlow
 ---

-Create a FastAPI backend that reads and writes to a S3 or GCS bucket and deploys to AWS ECS Fargate or GCP Cloud run.
+Create a Django backend that reads and writes to a S3 or GCS bucket and deploys to AWS ECS Fargate or GCP Cloud run.

 {% callout type="note" %}

-View the [entire source](https://github.com/launchflow/launchflow-examples/tree/main/fastapi-get-started) for this in our examples repo.
+View the [entire source](https://github.com/launchflow/launchflow-examples/tree/main/django-get-started) for this in our examples repo.

 {% /callout %}